1971 Balmoral Furniture Company bombing: 1976 bombing

 Balmoral as a company was also established as a target by this attack and in October 1976 its premises in Dunmurry were blown up in another bomb attack.
 There were no casualties.
 Three IRA volunteers were arrested not far from the scene of this attack with one, Bobby Sands, imprisoned for possessing a gun as a result.
-Sands' fellow hunger striker, Joe McDonnell, was also arrested following this incident.
+Sands's fellow hunger striker, Joe McDonnell, was also arrested following this incident.
 Sands and McDonnell had jointly planned the bomb attack.